Ken "Snakehips" Johnson: Approach and style

 Johnson was tall, elegant and handsome.
-His image to the public is described by Bourne as "a gentleman about town".
+His image to the public is described by the social historian Stephen Bourne as "a gentleman about town".
 Both he and his all-black band dressed in white jackets—Johnson would wear white tails and conduct the orchestra using an extra-long baton.
 His band wore white dinner jackets and, according to Wilmer, "For the general public, the sight of twelve disciplined men of African descent, dressed smartly in white band jackets, was exciting and memorable."
 One of Johnson's aims was to ensure the band had a strong visual impact, just as the American swing bands did.
 This included choreographing the movements of the musicians, as well as incorporating his own dance moves into the music.
 According to the writer Amon Saba Saakana, Johnson's "brilliant dancing and showmanship established the band's reputation as one of the best in Britain".

-While Johnson was not as musically talented as the musicians he led—one of his former colleagues said of him "he couldn't tell a B flat from a pig's foot!"—he had, as his business manager said, "the gift of imparting his terrific enthusiasm to those who were [talented]".
+Although Johnson was not as musically talented as the musicians he led—one of his former colleagues said of him "he couldn't tell a B flat from a pig's foot!"—he had, as his business manager said, "the gift of imparting his terrific enthusiasm to those who were [talented]".

-Introducing a black musician into a largely or all-white group was difficult, with several London venues blocking the inclusion of a black musician.
+Introducing a black musician into a largely or all-white group was difficult, and several London venues blocked the inclusion of a black musician.
 Those clubs and band-leaders that did include black musicians would use one—often seen as a novelty for a band—but struggle to include a second against a club manager's veto unless the musician was better than a white musician.
 When Johnson discussed the problem with Bert Firman, who preceded him at the Café de Paris, Johnson related he had also faced the obstruction:

 So what real chance has your ordinary, competent but day-to-day coloured musician got unless, of course, he is American?
 There is such an inferiority complex about Americans that a lousy musician would still get by so long as he had a Yank accent ...
 But I'm talking about West Indians.
 What real chance does a West Indian got?
 Not much.
 Put us in a group, stress that we are a West Indian Dance Orchestra and then we become a big novelty.
 Those clever fellows with their natural rhythms.
 Just make sure everyone gets the point, call me Ken Snakehips Johnson!